harshita1025/Decentralized-Identity-Verification-System/README.md

 ## 🌍 Project Vision

-Provide a trustless, transparent, and on-chain mechanism for identity authentication, reducing reliance on centralized KYC solutions.
+Provide a trustless, transparent, and on-chain mechanism for any identity registratio, identity authentication, reducing reliance on centralized KYC solutions.

 ## 🔑 Key Features